 Every year, Surrey Homelessness & Housing Society (SHHS) recognizes extraordinary community members who are truly motivated to make an impact in their community and go above and beyond to support Surrey’s priority populations.
-This year, SHHS is pleased to acknowledge the extraordinary work and inspirational leadership of Fraser Health Nursing Managers: Sherif Amara, Clinical Operations Manager; Tina MacDonald, Site Clinical Lead; and Manpreet Chahal, Site Clinical Co-lead.
+This year, SHHS is pleased to acknowledge the extraordinary work and inspirational leadership of three people from Fraser Health: Sherif Amara, Clinical Operations Manager; Tina MacDonald, Site Clinical Lead; and Manpreet Chahal, Site Clinical Lead.

 During the emergency onset of the pandemic in the spring, there was a major concern of outbreak in Surrey’s unhoused population, and several collaborators moved quickly to prioritize the health and safety of these individuals.
 The ERC was opened to create safe spaces and shelter for individuals experiencing homelessness in partnership with BC Housing, Surrey Urban Mission Society (SUMS), Fraser Health and the City of Surrey.
 Together, BC Housing, SUMS and the Fraser Health teams pulled together to form a collaborative force providing coordinated and integrated services.